 - The system itself and some customizations can be quite costly.
 Per-user monthly costs range from $50 to $200 or more.
 Take advantage of a demo or a trial before you buy to ensure it’s the right solution for your needs and budget.

 - The mobile app is a bit glitchy and does not offer all features.
 Some users report having difficulty connecting to certain apps and tools while using the mobile app.

 - Data storage limits are very low, and you’ll likely need to purchase more, which adds to your total cost of ownership (TCO).

 Microsoft Dynamics 365 Summary

 Once you’ve considered all the Microsoft Dynamics 365 pros and cons, the benefits, cost implications, and complexities of configuration and deployment, it should be easy to determine whether the solution is right for you.
 You’ll want to ensure the cost balances out with the business value and that it will be easy for your employees to adopt.

 Growing companies, SMEs, and global businesses need a way to simplify and streamline their efforts to enable efficiency, visibility, and growth.
-Properly configured, Microsoft Dynamics 365 can help you accomplish this.
+Hiring a Microsoft Dynamics service provider can can help you accomplish this.
 Ultimately, the best way to ensure you’re maximizing your investment is to work with a Microsoft Dynamics 365 specialist that can help you configure and customize an ecosystem that suits your needs.